|

 USS Constitution

 The USS Constitution is the oldest naval vessel still afloat.
-This ship was named by George Washington himself and later played a major role in the War of 1812.
 A British sailor once remarked that her sides were made of iron.
 Cannonballs fired at the Constitution appeared to bounce off.

 Today “Old Ironsides” is docked in the Charlestown Navy Yard and is free to visit.
 You can board the ship and go down below to the lower decks.
-This site also includes a small museum, and they even offer cruises around the harbor.
+This site also includes a small museum and cruises around the harbor.

 USS Constitution